 - Many Robo Advisors employ “circuit breaking” technologies on their platforms.
 These act as trip-wires, that prevent the automated processes from moving too far ahead, in the event something “out of the ordinary” occurs within the portfolio.

-You can discover more information about what possibly may be the best option for you, namely, Wealthsimple, reading Maple Money’s Wealthsimple review or the more recent one published at Million Dollar Journey.
+You can discover more information about what possibly may be the best option for you, namely, Wealthsimple, reading the recent review published at Million Dollar Journey.

 Safety First